SAP-samples/cloud-extension-html5-sample/mission/custom-idp/AutomaticTrust.md

 ## Step-by-Step

-Use your SAP Cloud Platform Identity Authentication service tenant as an identity provider or a proxy to your own identity provider hosting your business users.
+Use your SAP Identity Authentication service tenant as an identity provider or a proxy to your own identity provider hosting your business users.
 This method avoids the upload and download of SAML meta data by using Open ID Connect (OIDC) to establish trust.

 ### Register SAP BTP subaccount in the Custom Identity Provider